unxok/dataedit/README.md

 This depends on the [Dataview](https://github.com/blacksmithgu/obsidian-dataview/tree/master) plugin to query frontmatter metadata.
 Please show the creators some love for all their hardwork!

+## Beta

+I am about ready for a beta release!
+I recently found out that using a community theme can cause some UI issues with the plugin that I will need to go and look for (feel free to open an issue) before I make posts about getting people to start testing.

+You can join the beta now by installing the plugin directly from the repo or by using the [BRAT plugin](https://github.com/TfTHacker/obsidian42-brat) by TfTHacker

+Please an open an issue if needed for bugs, feature requests, and questions.

+Thank you!!

 ## Demo

 Forgive the terrible quality😅